B2B Appointment Setting: How to Book More (and Better Quality) Sales Meetings

-Like all cold emails, your appointment setting messages will do better if you know exactly who you’re sending it to.
+Like all cold emails, your appointment setting messages will do better if you know exactly whom you’re sending them.
 This means having a deep understanding of who your ideal customer is and how you can sell the value of taking the meeting to them.

 That means sending an appointment setting email that is: